dieterich-lab/MiMB_JACUSA2_chapter/README.md

 # MiMB_JACUSA2_chapter
 JACUSA2 - A framework for the mapping of RNA modifications

-We provide a pipeline for RNA modification detection of direct nanopore sequencing based on multiple conditions and replicates.
+We provide a Snakemake pipeline for RNA modification detection from direct nanopore sequencing based on multiple conditions and replicates.

 # General description
 - JACUSA2 can detect RNA modification rapidly.
 - JACUSA2 detects modification based on mapping characteristics, it requires BAM files as input.
 - JACUSA2 can be run in single-mode (call-1) or paired mode (call-2).
 For sensitivity, we adopt paired mode.
 - JACUSA2 output can be used to predict RNA modifications.
-- Data (BAM files and JACUSA2 output) can be found in  [Zenodo](https://doi.org/10.5281/zenodo.5924995)
+- Data can be found in  [Zenodo](https://doi.org/10.5281/zenodo.5924995)

 # Installation
 We recommend installing software dependencies via `Conda` on Linux.
 You can find Miniconda installation instructions for Linux [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html).